PayPrecisePremium UK Salary Tools

 Only part of the Child Benefit is clawed back.
 Some families still keep the payments and settle the charge later because cash flow matters more than admin simplicity.

-Why it matters: partial clawback is a judgment call, not an automatic opt-out signal.
+Judgment call: partial clawback is a decision, not an automatic opt-out signal.

 Example 3